Kiyoraka/P2P-Exchange-Calculator/README.md

 1. Select the transaction type (Buy or Sell) from the dropdown menu.
 2. Enter your exchange rate (MYR/USDT) at which you bought or sold USDT.
+3. Enter the currency symbol for your local currency (e.g., MYR, USD, EUR).
-3. Enter the current market exchange rate (MYR/USDT).
+4. Enter the current market exchange rate (YourCurrency/USDT).
 4. Enter the amount of USDT you bought or sold.
 5. Click the "Calculate" button to see the result.

 The calculator will display a message indicating the potential loss or gain based on the provided information.
 The message will be color-coded: red for a loss, green for a gain, and blue if there's no change.

 ## Files